Teens: Join us at one (or more) of our summer programs!

 August 15: Tie Dye-- Bring a 100% cotton shirt (wash it first!) and make it into a brilliant tie dye creation.
 Register for August 15

 1:00-3:00pm Community Room

 Spend an afternoon at the library playing your favorite tabletop games!
 The library will provide Candyland, Twister, and more but it is strongly encouraged that you bring your favorites from home.
 The lounge will also be available for gameplay.

 Registration required.
 Spots will be filled by lottery.

 Lanita Foley, a certified educational planner and consultant, will work hands-on with students and their parents to write an outstanding college essay, providing expert guidance, coaching, and encouragement to students no matter where they are in the essay process.
 Parent attendance with their student is strongly recommended, but parents may not attend in place of their students.

 Important information about registering:

 As per the presenter, space for this program is extremely limited, with a maximum of 16 spots including parents who may want to attend.
 When you register, you must indicate if a parent/caregiver will be attending with the student.
 Priority will be given to Norfolk residents entering 12th grade, and we will fill any remaining slots with 11th graders and then 10th graders.
 You will receive a reminder email that you registered for the lottery only.
 If you are unable to attend, please email Marissa Antosh, Senior Youth Services Librarian, at email@example.com immediately so we may fill the empty spot.
-Lottery will open Monday, July 27 and close Monday, August 10.
+Lottery will open Sunday, July 3 and close Wednesday, July 20.
 You will be notified by email as to whether you may attend.
-Your cooperation in this process is

 Questions?
-Please call Marissa Antosh, Youth Services Librarian, at (508) 528-3380 x5 or send an email to firstname.lastname@example.org
+Please call Marissa Antosh, Senior Youth Services Librarian, at (508) 528-3380 x5 or send an email to firstname.lastname@example.org